Mount Kenya advice

 Daily Routine

 Generally, breakfast is between 7.30am and 8.00am, and departure from camp is at 9.00am.
 There is a lunch at midday, tea and biscuits around 4 pm and dinner at 7 pm.
-Summit morning is different; tea and biscuits at 11.30pm and start hiking at midnight or sometimes 1 am.
+Summit morning is different; tea and biscuits at midnight to start hiking at 1am or 2am.

 Tips